http4k/Writing_Test_Driven_Apps_with_http4k/README.md

 Write it in http4k to dump it - tests reusable!

+## -01.
+Set the Dictionary Server running

-## 0. Define HttpHandler and Filter
+## 00. Define HttpHandler and Filter

 ## 01. First endpoint "count words in sentence" + failing test
 WordCounterTest